 9) Ulfberht Swords (probably forged in early 9th century AD) –

-One of the most baffling cases of military history, is the evidence of the so-called Ulfberht swords of the Viking elites.
-Crafted with advanced technology that basically became the standard in 18th century (800 years after the Viking Age), these weapons were made of ‘crucible steel’ with greater carbon content.
-In fact, the carbon percentages analysed from the swords were found to be whopping three times higher than comparable swords from the epoch (9th century to 11th century AD), which in turn endowed the blades with outstanding strength.
+One of the most baffling cases of military history is the evidence of the Ulfberht swords of the Viking elites.
+Crafted with advanced technology that basically became the standard in the 18th century (800 years after the Viking Age), these weapons were made of ‘crucible steel’ with greater carbon content.
+In fact, the carbon percentages analyzed from the swords were found to be whopping three times higher than comparable swords from the epoch (9th century to 11th century AD), which in turn endowed the blades with outstanding strength.